continuousactivelearning/ddd/yogesh.md

 Had a meet our mentor ,were we discuss about the initial plan for the development of the dashboard Day 5
 Today, I developed a custom backend API using TypeScript and Express to manage custom data with full CRUD functionality.
+Day 6
+Today,I have developed the custom login page